larsgw/svm/README.md

 ## FAQ

+### My model isn't compiling.
+What's the problem?
+I don't know.
+For support, [submit an issue](https://github.com/larsgw/svm/issues/new) with relevant details (e.g. `*.svm` file, error message, Node.js version).

+### My model compiles, but doesn't work.
+What's the problem?
+Probably your browser.
+Again the webviewer isn't perfect, but the main problem is probably your browser not supporting the CSS (likely) or an error in the JS (possible).
+It really depends on the type of problem you're having.
+Please [submit an issue](https://github.com/larsgw/svm/issues/new) with relevant details (e.g. browser version, problem, screenshots, error messages).

 ### Why not use [A-Frame](https://aframe.io/), [xml3d](http://xml3d.org/), etc.?
 Those use WebGL, and my main goal is using HTML+CSS3D.
 This has advantages, like viewing element hierarchy and CSS in common debug environments, selecting text, embedding video's and pages, and not having to learn how to use WebGL.